Coldcard/ckcc-protocol/README.md

   --help            Show this message and exit.

 Commands:
-  addr      Show the human version of an address backup    Creates 7z encrypted backup file after... bag       Factory: set or read bag number -- single use... chain     Get which blockchain (Bitcoin/Testnet) is... debug     Start interactive (local) debug session eval      Simulator only: eval a python statement exec      Simulator only: exec a python script list      List all attached Coldcard devices logout    Securely logout of device (will require... msg       Sign a short text message multisig  Create a skeleton file which defines a... p2sh      Show a multisig payment address on-screen... pass      Provide a BIP39 passphrase pubkey    Get the public key for a derivation path Dump... reboot    Reboot coldcard, force relogin and start over sign      Approve a spending transaction by signing it... test      Test USB connection (debug/dev) upgrade   Send firmware file (.dfu) and trigger upgrade... upload    Send file to Coldcard (PSBT transaction or... version   Get the version of the firmware installed xfp       Get the fingerprint for this wallet (master... xpub      Get the XPUB for this wallet (master level,...
+  addr        Show the human version of an address auth        Indicate specific user is present (for HSM). backup      Creates 7z encrypted backup file after prompting user to... bag         Factory: set or read bag number -- single use only! chain       Get which blockchain (Bitcoin/Testnet) is configured. debug       Start interactive (local) debug session eval        Simulator only: eval a python statement exec        Simulator only: exec a python script get-locker  Get the value held in the Storage Locker (not Bitcoin... hsm         Get current status of HSM feature. hsm-start   Enable Hardware Security Module (HSM) mode. list        List all attached Coldcard devices local-conf  Generate the 6-digit code needed for a specific PSBT file to... logout      Securely logout of device (will require replug to start over) msg         Sign a short text message multisig    Create a skeleton file which defines a multisig wallet. p2sh        Show a multisig payment address on-screen. pass        Provide a BIP39 passphrase pubkey      Get the public key for a derivation path Dump 33-byte... reboot      Reboot coldcard, force relogin and start over sign        Approve a spending transaction by signing it on Coldcard test        Test USB connection (debug/dev) upgrade     Send firmware file (.dfu) and trigger upgrade process upload      Send file to Coldcard (PSBT transaction or firmware) user        Create a new user on the Coldcard for HSM policy (also... version     Get the version of the firmware installed xfp         Get the fingerprint for this wallet (master level) xpub        Get the XPUB for this wallet (master level, or any derivation)
 ```